The 3rd SEA the Future 2025

 Vice President of Kasetsart University

-Vice President for Sriracha Campus,
+Vice President for Sriracha Campus

 Kasetsart University